-PROPOSED MOTION: Move that the Town amend the FY 2019 general fund budget, as approved on May 1, 2018, by including the budgetary adjustments included in the tables included as part of Article 2 of the October 30, 2018 Special Town Meeting; said adjustments totaling \$506,231 as listed in the tables of the Town Meeting Guide:
+PROPOSED MOTION: Move that the Town amend the FY 2019 general fund budget, as approved on May 1, 2018, by including the budgetary adjustments included in the tables included as part of Article 2 of the October 30, 2018 Special Town Meeting; said adjustments totaling \$506,231 as listed in the table in the guide:

-Sources Reason Amount Raise and Appropriate Increased overall receipts \$160,935 Free Cash One-time costs \$170,000 Temporary Loan Interest Surplus funds in Budget \$5,296
+Sources Reason Amount

+Raise and Appropriate Increased overall receipts \$160,935

+Free Cash One-time costs \$170,000

-Employee Benefits Lowered cost of benefits/less participants than forecast \$120,000 Bonding and Insurance Reduced costs from new insurer \$50,000 Total \$506,231
+Temporary Loan Interest Surplus funds in Budget \$5,296 Employee Benefits Lowered cost of benefits/less participants than forecast \$120,000 Bonding and Insurance Reduced costs from new insurer \$50,000 Total \$506,231

-Uses Department Reason Amount Legal Funds sought to address a contractor lawsuit filed against the Town on a recent building project, among other recent legal issues \$150,000 Select Board Expenses Funds sought for increased consultant/professional services and for dues/memberships \$2,599 Reserve Fund Funds borrowed for the Town Hall Accessibility project being returned \$20,000 Town Accountant Personnel Salary changes due to updated Class and Comp Plan \$1,494 Assessors Personnel Salary changes due to updated Class and Comp Plan \$1,751 Treasurer/Collector Personnel Salary changes due to updated Class and Comp plan \$2,233 IT Expenses Funds sought for additional equipment replacement and to fund the new IT maintenance contract \$5,000 Town Clerk Personnel Salary changes due to updated Class and Comp plan \$2,790 DIS Personnel Salary changes due to updated Class and Comp plan \$4,234 Town Hall Building Maintenance Funding sought for additional building maintenance expenses \$11,554 Police Department Personnel Funding sought to retain two new officers who just graduated from the Police Academy \$78,746 EMS Department Personnel Salary changes due to updated Class and Comp plan \$3,568 Leicester Public Schools Additional funding per agreement to implemented in FY 2019 to split receipts between Town and Schools. \$205,475
+Uses Department Reason Amount Legal Funds sought to address a contractor lawsuit filed against the Town on a recent building project, among other recent legal issues Select Board Expenses Funds sought for increased office supply cost and memberships \$2,599 Reserve Fund Funds borrowed for the Town Hall Accessibility project being returned \$20,000 Town Accountant Personnel Salary changes due from updated Class and Comp Plan \$1,494 Assessors Personnel Salary changes due from updated Class and Comp Plan \$1,751 Treasurer/Collector Personnel Salary changes due from updated Class and Comp plan \$2,233 IT Expenses Funds sought for additional equipment replacement and to fund the new IT maintenance contract \$5,000 Town Clerk Personnel Salary changes due from updated Class and Comp plan \$2,790 DIS Personnel Salary changes due from Updated Class and Comp plan \$4,234 Town Hall Building Maintenance Funding sought for additional building expenses \$11,554 Police Department Personnel Funding sought to retain two new officers who just graduated from the Police Academy \$78,746 Fire Department Personnel Salary changes due from updated Class and Comp plan \$3,568

-Highway Personnel Salary changes due to updated Class and Comp plan \$3,148 Street Lights Additional funding sought to cover streetlight costs based on FY18 total expenditures \$5,000 Council on Aging Salary changes due to updated Class and Comp plan \$8,639 Total \$506,231
+Leicester Public Schools Additional funding due per agreement implemented for FY \$205,475 2019 to portion receipts 11: 1 D 1 #2.4.40 Highway Personnel Salary changes due from updated Class and Comp plan \$3,148 Street Lights Additional funding sought to insure budget stability \$5,000 Council on Aging Salary changes due from updated Class and Comp plan \$8,639 Total \$506,231

 FINANCE ADVISORY BOARD RECOMMENDATION: Recommendation to approve (5-0-0).
-There is more than projected additional state revenue, one-time savings from health insurance, a one-time transfer to the reserve account for funds expended earlier this fiscal year and a one-time transfer for unusually high legal fees this fiscal year.
+There is more than projected additional state revenue, one-time savings from health insurance, a one-time transfer to the reserve account for transfer of funds earlier in the fiscal year and a one-time transfer for unusually high legal fees this fiscal year.

-DESCRIPTION: This article seeks additional funding in the FY 2019 budget.
-These funds come from additional moneys identified in forecasted revenue and from savings in the insurance and debt accounts.
-The \$170,000 requested from Free Cash is for \$150,000 in anticipated legal expenses from a contractor's suit filed against the Town in conjunction with a town building project, among other single item legal issues and \$20,000 is sought to replenish the Reserve Fund after a transfer granted earlier this year to fund the Town Hall accessibility project.
-Many of the transfers in the municipal budget fund the updated Classification and Compensation plan that the Town developed in 2016.
+DESCRIPTION: This article seeks place additional funding in the FY 2019 budget.
+These funds come from additional moneys identified in forecast revenue, and from potential savings in insurance and debt accounts.
+The \$170,000 requested from Free Cash funds projected addition of \$150,000 in legal expenses from a contractor's suit filed against the Town in conjunction with a town building project, among other single item legal issues; while \$20,000 is sought to refund the Reserve Fund for a transfer granted earlier this year to fund the Town Hall accessibility project.
+Many of the transfers in the municipal budget fund the updated Class and Compensation plan that the Town assembled in 2016.
 The sum allocated to the Police Department fully funds the positions of two officers who just graduated from the Police Academy.
 There are additional funds allocated to the School Department, pursuant to our agreement to share revenues.